Affiliate marketing: Malicious browser extensions

 A browser extension is a plug-in that extends the functionality of a web browser.
 Some extensions are authored using web technologies such as HTML, JavaScript, and CSS.
 Most modern web browsers have a whole slew of third-party extensions available for download.
 In recent years, there has been a constant rise in the number of malicious browser extensions flooding the web.
 Malicious browser extensions will often appear to be legitimate as they seem to originate from vendor websites and come with glowing customer reviews.

 In the case of affiliate marketing, these malicious extensions are often used to redirect a user's browser to send fake clicks to websites that are supposedly part of legitimate affiliate marketing programs.
-Typically, users are completely unaware this is happening other than their browser performance slowing down.
+Typically, users are unaware this is happening other than their browser performance slowing down.
 Websites end up paying for fake traffic numbers, and users are unwitting participants in these ad schemes.